lleck/lleck.github.io/_posts/2015-11-11-Scultpture Studies.md

 ![Female24](/pictures/Female24.jpg)

-This male head bust is a gypsum positive of a clae work i did in erasmussemester at the Academy of Fine Arts Danzig, Poland 2015
+This male head bust is a gypsum positive of a clay work i did in erasmussemester at the Academy of Fine Arts Danzig, Poland 2015

 ![Head1](/pictures/MaleHead1.jpg)